mcthomas/awesome-terminal-art/README.md

 # awesome-terminal-art
 An index of popular scripts and programs that produce static or animated artistic visuals in a terminal emulator

-_I am considering adding descriptions and screenshots/asciinema casts to the entries in the future_
+_I am considering adding individual descriptions and screenshots/asciinema casts to the entries in the future_

 ## Requirements